10 Foods High in Magnesium

 Lutein is an antioxidant that may maintain eye health and lower the odds of macular degeneration.
 Macular degeneration is an eye disease where your central vision goes blurry, making activities like reading and driving more difficult.
 You are more likely to have macular degeneration if you’re over 60.

 A rule of thumb is that the darker the greens, the more nutrients they have.
-Aside from high amounts of magnesium, leafy greens can also contain vitamins C and K, fiber, and potassium.
+Aside from healthy amounts of magnesium, leafy greens can also contain vitamins C and K, fiber, and potassium.
 Kale is rich in vitamin B6, which assists more than 100 enzymes with tasks such as supporting immune system functions and breaking down fats, proteins, and carbohydrates.

 6. Roasted Pumpkin Seeds